 Central Venous Catheters

-Kids hate few things more than being stuck with needles — and kids with cancer usually have to go through this process many times to have blood drawn, to get chemotherapy drugs and other medications, or to receive blood transfusions or fluids.
+Kids hate few things more than being stuck with needles — and kids with cancer usually have to go through this process many times to have blood drawn, to get chemotherapy drugs and other medicines, or to receive blood transfusions or fluids.

-To eliminate the need for repeated needle sticks in a vein, your doctor may recommend a central venous catheter.
+To eliminate the need for repeated needle sticks in a vein, a doctor may recommend a central venous catheter.
 A central venous catheter is a surgically placed tube through which doctors can give intravenous (IV) medications and other fluids, as well as draw blood.
 A catheter can help take away some of the stress associated with treatment and spare kids' veins the damage that can come from frequent sticks.
 It also can remain in the body for as long as medically necessary.

 Types of Catheters

 There are a few different types of central venous catheters, but all fall under two main categories: external or implantable (under the skin).

 Both types of lines are implanted in an operating room while the patient is under general anesthesia, and afterward they both require some at-home care.

 Broviacs and Hickman catheters require more attention than port-a-caths because the tubing remains outside of the body.
 To prevent infection, the dressing around the tube entry needs to be changed several times a week.
 If your child develops a fever (a sign of infection), notify your health care provider immediately.

 A nurse will make sure you know exactly how to care for the line and what products to use before your child is sent home, so be sure to ask questions if there's anything you don't understand.